Efficient Federated Low Rank Matrix Recovery via Alternating GD and Minimization: A Simple Proof: New Guarantee

 \section{New Guarantee}

-Let $m_0$ and $m_1$ denote the total number of samples per column needed for initialization and let $m_1$ denote this number for each GDmin iteration.
+Let $m_0$ denote the total number of samples per column needed for initialization and let $m_1$ denote this number for each GDmin iteration.
 Then, the total sample complexity per column is $m = m_0 + m_1 T$.
+Our guarantee given next provides the required minimum value of $m$. \begin{theorem} Assume that Assumption \ref{right_incoh} holds.
+Set $\eta = 0.4 / m \sigmax^2 $ and $T = C \kappa^2 \log( 1 /\eps)$.
+If